-Nellie Bly was the famous penname of daring journalist Elizabeth Cochrane.
+Nellie Bly was the penname of the famous and daring 18th century journalist Elizabeth Cochrane.
 Born in 1865, she experienced firsthand how difficult it was for women to be self-sufficient in the 1800’s when she enrolled as a teenager at the Illinois Normal School – a teacher college.
 After just one semester, she had to abandon the effort when her divorced mother had no money for tuition.
 This however, was fine with the rebellious Elizabeth as she wished be a Writer, not a teacher.

 In 1885, she wrote a decidedly fiery Letter-to-the-Editor of the Pittsburg Dispatch, denouncing a sexist article calling working women a “MONSTROSITY OF NATURE!”
 The paper’s Editor was impressed with the anonymous writer’s passion and spunk.
 He ran an ad asking her to come forward and identify herself.
 Elizabeth marched down to the newspaper’s office, pleaded her case, and was promptly hired for $5/week.
 She took the penname Nellie Bly, after a popular song of the day.